-A LIGHT therapy used to treat skin cancer and sun spots is emerging as a promising treatment for reaching cancer cells deep in the body, with Australian researchers finding the first evidence of its ability to kill ovarian tumours.
+A LIGHT therapy used to treat skin cancer and sun spots is emerging as a promising treatment for reaching cancer cells deep in the body, with Australian researchers now finding the first evidence of its ability to kill ovarian tumours.

-Ovarian cancer is notoriously deadly given its vague symptoms lead it to be typically diagnosed in the advanced stages.
-Less than half of these women will live more than five years after diagnosis, as most patients ultimately become resistant to standard chemotherapies.
+Ovarian cancer is notoriously deadly given its vague symptoms which mean it is typically diagnosed in the more advanced stages.

+Less than half of those diagnosed will live more than five years after diagnosis, as most patients ultimately become resistant to standard chemotherapies.

-But new research from the Hudson Institute of Medical Research in Melbourne has found that a new type of treatment called photodynamic light therapy is able to dramatically shrink ovarian cancers in mice, while sparing the surrounding healthy tissue.
-The treatment works by giving the patient a drug containing light-sensitive compound - this is administered intravenously for solid tumours, and as a skin cream for treating melanoma.
+But new research from the Hudson Institute of Medical Research in Melbourne has found that a new type of treatment, called photodynamic light therapy, is able to dramatically shrink ovarian cancers in mice, while sparing the surrounding healthy tissue.

+The treatment works by giving the patient a drug containing a light-sensitive compound - which is administered intravenously for solid tumours, and as a skin cream for treating melanoma.
 These compounds sit inert in the cancer cells until a specific wavelength of light is shined on them, causing a reaction in the tumour.

-The proof of concept work in mice - using a new type of the light therapy called Photosoft Technology developed by Australian medical technology company Invion - saw it able to halve the size of ovarian tumours in mice by three weeks.
-Lead researcher Dr Andrew
+The proof of concept work in mice saw it halve the size of ovarian tumours by three weeks.

-Stephens, head of the Hudson's ovarian cancer biomarker laboratory, said it was believed the treatment worked in two ways - first by triggering instant cell death and secondly by rallying the immune system to continue attacking the cancer.
+Lead researcher Dr Andrew Stephens said it was believed the treatment worked in two ways - first by triggering instant cell death and secondly by rallying the immune system to continue attacking the cancer.
 "It's like a little explosion in the cell that damages the cancer cell and it dies immediately," Dr Stephens said.

-"Over the next few weeks, we believe it starts to recognise the tumour as bad and continues to attack it and remove it.
-That's something we'll be looking at over the next few months."
+"Over the next few weeks we believe it starts to recognise the tumour as bad and continues to attack it and remove it.

+"That's something we'll be looking at over the next few months."

-Dr Stephens said this looked like a promising way of evoking the immune system to provide a more sustained attack against the cancer.
+Dr Stephens said given ovarian cancer was resistant to traditional and some new types of treatment this appeared to be a new and promising way of evoking the immune system to provide a more sustained attack against the cancer.